Himanshu-Kakkar/devTinder/readme.md

 # S02 E07
+API - Feed API - GET/ feed  - get all the users from the db GET user by ID
+Create a Delete USer API
+difference betwwen  PATCH and PUT
+Upodate a user
+Explore the mongoose documentation for Model methods what are options in a model.findOneAndUpdate method, explore more about it update the user with email ID

+#### self written:
 post query is used to send data to mongodb. to store data to database without changing in code just like actual project using POST